 When a diagnosis of breast cancer has been made, your doctor will discuss the best treatment for you, the timing of your treatment, and any potential side effects.
-As well as your diagnosis, treatment decisions will be influenced by factors such as your general health and personal choice.
+Your diagnosis and treatment decisions will be influenced by factors such as your general health and personal choice.

 Breast cancer treatment can include a combination of all or some of the following treatments:

 Surgery is usually the first treatment and is used to remove cancerous tissue from the breast.
 The surgery offered will depend on the type of cancer, its size, where it is in the breast and how much of the surrounding tissue needs to be removed.

-The types of surgery offered include a lumpectomy (also known as a wide local excision) or a mastectomy:
+The surgeries offered include a lumpectomy (also known as a wide local excision) or a mastectomy:

 - A mastectomy involves the removal of the entire breast; a modified radical mastectomy also involves removing some of the lymph under the armpit and some muscle from the chest wall

 Radiotherapy involves destroying cancer cells with a targeted, carefully measured dose of radiation.

 The treatment is usually used to kill any remaining cancer cells after surgery or to reduce the size of a tumour before surgery.

-Radiotherapy can also be used to help pain and other symptoms when breast cancer has spread to the bone, brain or lungs.
+Radiotherapy can also be used to help reducing pain and other symptoms when breast cancer has spread to the bone, brain or lungs.

 Chemotherapy is a treatment that uses chemicals to destroy cancer cells by targeting rapidly dividing cells in the body.

 Chemotherapy can be used before surgery to shrink large tumours, after surgery to kill cancer cells that may have spread to other parts of the body, or independently of surgery to slow the growth of secondary cancer.

-As chemotherapy is not specific to cancer cells it can destroy other rapidly dividing cells such as hair follicles and the lining of the gut, and this causes some of the side effects associated with treatment such as hair loss and nausea.
+As chemotherapy is not specific to cancer cells, it can destroy other rapidly dividing cells such as hair follicles and the lining of the gut, and this causes some side effects associated with treatment such as hair loss and nausea.